Average Mixing in Quantum Walks of Reversible Markov Chains: The Szegedy Quantum Walk

 for all $x, y \in \Omega$, which are referred to as the \textit{detailed-balance equations}.
 A Markov chain is said to be \textit{symmetric} if $P$ is a symmetric matrix.
 A symmetric Markov chain is reversible and has uniform stationary distribution.

 We define the \textit{discriminant} of the matrix $P$ to be the $n \times n$ matrix $D$ with $(x,y)$ entry equal to $\sqrt{p(x,y)p(y,x)}$.
 Note that $D$ is a real symmetric matrix, and hence is diagonalizable.
-Moreover, when the Markov chain $P$ is ergodic and reversible with stationary distribution $\pi$, then a simple computation using the detailed balance equations shows that $P$ and $D$ are similar matrices related by
+Moreover, when the Markov chain $P$ is reversible with stationary distribution $\pi$, then a simple computation using the detailed-balance equations shows that $P$ and $D$ are similar matrices related by

 where $D_\pi$ is the $n \times n$ diagonal matrix whose $(x,x)$ entry is $\sqrt{\pi(x)}$.

 In general $P$ is a real matrix acting on the vector space $\R^n$, so that the evolution of the chain occurs on the vertices of its digraph $X$.
 In contrast to this, the Szegedy quantum walk associated to $P$ is a quantum walk defined by a unitary matrix acting on $\C^n \otimes \C^n$.
 This vector space has the standard basis $\{\mathbf{e}_x \otimes \mathbf{e}_y : x,y \in \Omega \}$, and we interpret the state $\mathbf{e}_x \otimes \mathbf{e}_y$ as the quantum walker lying on the arc $(x,y)$.
 The transition matrix for the Szegedy quantum walk is defined as follows.
 First, for each vertex $x \in \Omega$ define the vector